-Adobe, the Adobe logo, Acrobat, Acrobat Reader, Adobe Type Manager, ATM, Display PostScript, Distiller, Exchange, Frame, FrameMaker, FrameViewer, InstantView, and PostScript are trademarks of Adobe Systems Incorporated.
-Apple, PowerBook, QuickTime, Mac, Macintosh and Power Macintosh are trademarks of Apple Computer, Inc., registered in the United States and other countries.
-HP-UX is a registered trademark of Hewlett-Packard Company.
-Microsoft, MS-DOS, Windows, and Windows NT are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries..
-Sun and Solaris are trademarks or registered trademarks of Sun Microsystems, Inc. in the United States and other countries.
-Unix is a registered trademark and X Window System is a trademark of The Open Group.
-All other trademarks are property of their respective owners. © 2000 Adobe Systems Incorporated.
+Adobe, the Adobe logo, Frame, FrameMaker, Acrobat, Display PostScript, and PostScript are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
+Apple, Macintosh and Power Macintosh are trademarks of Apple Computer, Inc., registered in the United States and other countries.
+Microsoft, Windows, and Windows NT are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+AIX is a registered trademark of IBM Corporation in the United States.
+All SPARC trademarks are used under license and are trademarks or registered trademarks of SPARC International, Inc. Products bearing SPARC trademarks are based upon the architecture developed by Sun Microsystems, Inc. X Window Systems is a trademark of the Open Group.
+UNIX is a trademark in the United States and other countries, licensed exclusively through X/Open Company, Ltd. HP and Hewlett Packard are registered trademarks of Hewlett-Packard Company.
+PANTONE® is the property of Pantone, Inc. All other trademarks are the property of their respective owners. © 2002 Adobe Systems Incorporated.
 All rights reserved.